 - No audio files on Adobe Stock

-We have already mentioned the sizable database of stock content that Getty Images has to brag about, and that is surely one of the things that makes them so highly-rated among users.
-However, there is another benefit which no one seems to be talking about, and that is the incredible cultural reach of the Getty Images library.
+We have already mentioned the sizable database of stock content that Getty Images has to brag about, and that is surely one of the things that makes them so highly rated among users.
+However, there is another benefit that no one seems to be talking about, and that is the incredible cultural reach of the Getty Images library.
 Because they are such a large company, their content reflects users from dozens of different countries and cultures.

-For the mid to large sized brand who is looking to make an impact overseas or across the border, having stock content that is both designed by and for that culture is a great way to boost authenticity and capture new audiences.
+For the mid to large-sized brand that is looking to make an impact overseas or across the border, having stock content that is both designed by and for that culture is a great way to boost authenticity and capture new audiences.
 We’ll also take a minute to mention how much we like their search filters compared to other sites; Getty makes it easy to sort through the chaff, so to speak.

 - The most massive stock image and footage library anywhere